 Dan and Laura have been part of NCC since 1980 and have worked with IEM since 1983, holding crusades in the West Indies, Asia, Eastern and Western Europe and Africa.
 The present team established a base in the Ivory Coast in 1999 where Dan serves as an evangelist and is responsible for administration and crusade operations.

 Maury and Pam received a missionary call while in college at Virginia Tech.
 They were married in 1978 and went to SE Asia in 1981 to work in Thai evangelism.
 They have since done overseas missionary work in 15 countries.
 After several years back in the States, they returned to Thailand in October 2008 where their primary focus is on: evangelism, discipleship and mercy ministries.

 Neal was sent out by NCC in 1986 to begin ministry among the Turks in Germany.
 Neal and Elke met in Cologne and were married in 1990.
 They have been helping a Turkish-speaking fellowship get fully established and are actively involved in a pioneering church planting work with another group in their area.

 John and Kim went to Thailand in 1989.
 They have served in Frontier Church Planting in southern Thailand, Thai National Educational Development, and currently in Christian Microenterprise Development, founding and leading Step Ahead MED in Bangkok and other areas of Thailand.
 They work as faith missionaries and were very involved in tsunami relief in southern Thailand along with other areas of service to the poor.

-Dale and Mary have been involved in reaching the lost masses of India since 1971.
-Presently they are based locally and spend several months in Asia each year conducting open-air Gospel crusades.
+Mary has been involved in reaching the lost masses of India since 1971.
+Presently she is based locally and spends several months in Asia each year conducting open-air Gospel crusades.
 They have reached millions of people during these crusades which are held in cooperation with local pastors who do the follow up ministry.